kerrrusha/playlist-assistant/README.md

 # Playlist Assistant

 Java MVC web-application on servlets, that uses PostgreSQL via JDBC.
 This app is used to suggest new songs for you, analyzing your musical preferences.
+As of 11/25/2022, the site is hosting in the Google Cloud and available at: https://playlist-assistant-369622.oa.r.appspot.com/

 ## Technical notes